Raise Serotonin and Endorphin Levels

 Serotonin has been nicknamed the “happiness hormone” due to its important role in regulating mood.
 However, serotonin also plays an essential role in many other aspects of human body chemistry.
-It is a neurotransmitter which means that it transmits nerve impulses (or messages) between cells in the body. "" describes how serotonin affects your appetite, sleep patterns, memory and learning as well as your mood.
-Serotonin: What It Is, What It Does And How It Is Affecting Your Life
+It is a neurotransmitter which means that it transmits nerve impulses (or messages) between cells in the body.
+Serotonin affects your appetite, sleep patterns, memory and learning as well as your mood.

 Several research studies have shown that a happy person lives an average of 10 years longer than someone who is negative or sad through their life.
 Serotonin can be useful in lifting mood and helping someone feel happier.
 There are four non-drug ways of increasing brain serotonin production.
 These are exposure to bright light, regular exercise, meditation and diet.

 Endorphins are released during times of heightened stress, fear or pain.
 Their effect on the body has been likened to that of opiates (without the chemical dependency of course).
 They dull the intensity of pain and have a generally calming effect.
 Eating particular foods have been found to increase the secretion of endorphins and these foods include chocolate and carbohydrates.
 Release of endorphins is also increased after periods of intense physical activity.

 Everyone has favorite foods that make them feel happy, but for the purpose of this article, happy foods are those that increase brain serotonin levels or the secretion of endorphins.
 Peer-reviewed scientific articles on this exact subject are difficult to find as much of the basic research has been carried out on animals rather than humans.